 What to Bring to Your Appointment

 - Insurance cards: Bring both your primary insurance card and any supplemental coverage.
-Take photos of front and back in case the office needs to verify information.
+Consider taking photos of the front and back.

 - Photo ID: Driver’s license, state ID, or passport for registration.

 - Medication list: Include prescriptions, over-the-counter medications, and supplements.
-Some medications can affect hearing, so your audiologist needs to know what you're taking.
+Some medications can affect hearing or balance, so your audiologist needs to know what you’re taking.

-- Previous hearing test results: If you've had hearing tests before (even from years ago), bring those results or the name of the facility so they can request records.
+- Previous hearing test results: If you’ve had hearing tests before (even years ago), bring those results or the name of the facility so records can be requested if needed.

-- Referral paperwork: If your primary care doctor or ENT referred you, bring any forms or letters they provided.
+- Referral paperwork: If your primary care clinician or ENT referred you, bring any forms or letters they provided.

-Many people find it helpful to bring a family member or friend to their first appointment.
-They can help remember information, ask questions you might forget, and provide support.
-Some audiologists also use a familiar voice during speech testing.
-That said, it's completely fine to come alone—whatever makes you most comfortable is the right choice.
+Many people find it helpful to bring a family member or friend.
+They can help you remember information, ask questions you might forget, and provide support.
+It’s also completely fine to come alone—whatever makes you most comfortable is the right choice.

 What Happens During Your Appointment